-Any person experiencing what they consider may be unlawful discrimination or harassment in the workplace is encouraged, in the first instance, to make it clear to the person concerned that the behaviour is unwelcome, provided that he or she feel comfortable to do this.
+Any person experiencing what they consider may be unlawful discrimination or harassment in the workplace is encouraged, in the first instance to make it clear to the person concerned that the behaviour is unwelcome, provided that he or she feel comfortable to do this.
 If however, the employee does not succeed in satisfactorily having the issue resolved, the employee should then direct the complaint to their immediate Supervisor/Manager.

 The Company recognises that this is not always appropriate or easy for the individual, and this step is not compulsory.
-In the event the Supervisor/Manager is the respondent, the complaint should be addressed to the respondent's Supervisor or Manager.
+In the event that the Supervisor/Manager is the alleged perpetrator, the complaint should be addressed to the Supervisor/Manager once removed.